compulim/generator-azure-web-app/README.md

 ### What the build do

 * Copy server code from [`prodserver/`](prodserver) to `dist/iisapp/`, exclude `node_modules` folder
-  * After copy complete, will run `npm install` again to install fresh npm packages
+  * After copy complete, will run `npm install` to install fresh npm packages
 * Bundle source files from [`web/src/`](web/src) to `dist/iisapp/public/dist/bundle.js`
   * Will use existing npm packages from `web/node_modules` (Should we refresh packages too?)
 * Copy static assets from [`web/public/`](web/public) to `dist/iisapp/public/`